MrMicrowaveOven/prisoner-box-riddle/ReadMe.md

 So picture needing to select the correct grain of sand out of all of the sand on the planet, but 1 billion times less likely.
 They're all going to die.

 In addition if they don't strategize at all, that probability actually decreases.
-For example if 51 prisoners pick boxes 1-50, their chances of them going free are reduced to zero.
+For example if 51 prisoners pick boxes 1-50, their chances of them going free are reduced to zero since at least 1 of the 51 will not have a box in boxes 1-50.

 ## Weird Solution